StudyFrenchSpanish

 While the higher levels are challenging, you can crack Intermediate Level 4 or Advanced Level 5 of TOPIK in 2-3 years, not a decade as many imagine.

 You do not learn the language by memorization.
-When the learning process is less stressful, you can take the information in and retain it.
-Thus, studying the Korean language with greater ease than you thought possible.
+When the learning process is less stressful, you can absorb and retain the information more effectively.
+Thus, studying the Korean language is easier than you thought possible.

 Conclusion